JMiller7334/mySQL-API/README.md

 ## Deployment Technologies:
 - **VPS (Virtual Private Server)** - Used to host the API and database.
-- **FileZillas** - Used to transfer files between local machine and VPS.
+- **FileZilla** - Used to transfer files between local machine and VPS.

 ## Base URL